keepdying/firestorm-rio-bfa/README.md

     else:
         return ((timer / dungTimers[0]) * (timed_score - up_score)) + up_score
 ```
+This should give similar scores like in raider.io BfA Season 4

 ### My runs doesnt show up?

 If your run doesn't appear on website, I can't parse that.
 Also keep in mind there _could_ be some mistakes parsing in algorithm.
+I'll be fixing those whenever I notice.

 ### When data is gonna be parsed again?